briann-waweru/CodingNomads-Bootcamp-java-fundamentals/README.md

 # CodingNomads Java Fundamentals

 This project contains a variety of textbook examples and labs focused on Java labs_examples.fundamentals.
+## Commitment and Encouragement
+Brian if you truly focus and give your best you will soon become a great Software engineer.
 ## Getting Started

 To get started with this project please follow these instructions: